FabienKuttler/INCell_plate_overview_creation/README.md

 When manual setting is selected, the color windows are displayed to allow manual adjustment for the first plate.
 The same Min&Max settings are then applied to the following plates if multiple plates in multiple subfolders have been acquired.

 ![Image](https://github.com/FabienKuttler/INCell_plate_overview_creation/blob/main/Images/manual_setting.png)
+In addition to the overviews, a file "Pixel_Size.txt" is also saved in the destination folder.
+It indicates the corrected pixel size of the overviews, to be used in case a scale bar has to be added...